MicrosoftDocs/winrt-api/windows.graphics.display/advancedcolorinfo_maxaveragefullframeluminanceinnits.md

 ## -description

-Gets the maximum frame average luminance of the display which it can achieve on the whole display.
+Gets the maximum frame average luminance of the display which can be achieved on the whole display.

 ## -property-value

-The the maximum frame average luminance of the display which it can achieve on the whole display.
+The maximum frame average luminance of the display which can be achieved on the whole display.

 ## -remarks

+Contrast with [MaxLuminanceInNits](advancedcolorinfo_maxluminanceinnits.md), which generally refers to a small portion of the display.

 ## -see-also